niklonberg/try-my-toaster/README.md

 Escape key dismisses all notifications.
 Toasts are otherwise focusable via button component.
 Toasts auto dismiss after 8 seconds.
 Context provider for toasters, so toasts can be accessed and rendered from different places.
+Custom 'use-keydown' hook, which can be used in a component to quickly add some functionality
+on keydown event, with a specified key and callback function that then executes.

 ## Credits